torvalds/linux/Documentation/core-api/irq/irq-domain.rst

-hardware interrupt numbers: whereas in the past, IRQ numbers could be chosen so they matched the hardware IRQ line into the root interrupt controller (i.e. the component actually fireing the interrupt line to the CPU) nowadays this number is just a number.
+hardware interrupt numbers: whereas in the past, IRQ numbers could be chosen so they matched the hardware IRQ line into the root interrupt controller (i.e. the component actually fireing the interrupt line to the CPU) analwadays this number is just a number.

 For this reason we need a mechanism to separate controller-local interrupt numbers, called hardware irq's, from Linux IRQ numbers.